ADJUSTMENT OF STATUS AND GREEN CARDS

 The way you entered the U.S., your family ties, and your background determine the way in which you apply for Adjustment of Status.

 What is a Green Card?

-A Green Card is a document issued to immigrants that allows them to reside and work permanently in the U.S. Its official name is a Permanent Resident Card.
-Green Card holders may apply for U.S. citizenship after showing they have continuously resided in the U.S. for at least five years.
+Green card holders may apply for U.S. citizenship after showing they have established a permanent residence in the U.S. for at least five years.
 They must also show they have good moral character.
-The government can revoke Green Cards if the holder commits certain crimes.
+The government can revoke green cards if the holder commits certain crimes.

-There are many types of Green Cards.
-They basically work in the same way.
-It grants you LPR status.
-But the way you become eligible for each requires a different process.
+While many types of green cards exist, they essentially work in the same way.
+Additionally, they all have your Alien Registration Number, which you need for many immigration documents.
+It grants you legal permanent resident status.
+But the way someone becomes eligible for each green card requires a different process and adjustment application.